Shipping Visual Studio Extensions

 You can create a VSIX extensions by creating a blank VSIX Project, and then adding different item templates to it.
 For more information, see VSIX Project Template.

-You can use the VSIX format to package project templates, item templates, VSPackages, Managed Extensibility Framework (MEF) components, Toolbox controls, assemblies, and custom types (this includes custom Start Pages).
+You can use the VSIX format to package project templates, item templates, VSPackages, Managed Extensibility Framework (MEF) components, Toolbox controls, assemblies, and custom types (this includes custom Start Pages for Visual Studio 2017).
 The VSIX format uses file-based deployment.
 For more information about VSIX packages, see Anatomy of a VSIX Package.

 The VSIX format does not support the installation of code snippets.
 It also does not support certain other scenarios such as writing to the Global Assembly Cache (GAC) or to the system registry.
 If you need to write to the GAC or the registry in the installation, you must use the Windows Installer.
 For more information, see Preparing Extensions for Windows Installer Deployment.

-Publishing your Extension to the Visual Studio Gallery
+Publishing your Extension to the Visual Studio Marketplace

-For a full example that shows how to upload an extension to the Visual Studio Gallery, see Walkthrough: Publishing a Visual Studio Extension.
+For a full example that shows how to upload an extension to the Visual Studio Marketplace, see Walkthrough: Publishing a Visual Studio Extension.

 As you develop controls, templates, and tools, you can share them with your organization by posting them to a private gallery on your intranet.
 For more information, see Private Galleries.